threadi/easy-language/readme.txt

 #### Highlights ####

-The [SUMM AI](https://summ-ai.com) API is usable to simplify up to 9000 characters FOR FREE without personal API-Key.
+With [capito](https://www.capito.eu) and [SUMM AI](https://summ-ai.com) it is possible to simplify up to 9000 characters FREE OF CHARGE.
+An API key is required for Capito.

 #### Features ####